precice/systemtests/docs/architecture.md

   Same as for the deal.II adapter.

 - **Nutils adapter**
   The Nutils adapter is a Python script with Nutils and preCICE for a particular test case.
-We therefore only provide a Nutils adapter Dockefile for the test running stage (not for the building stage).
+We therefore only provide a Nutils adapter Dockerfile for the test running stage (not for the building stage).

 - **FEniCS adapter**
-  We install FEniCS, together with the FEniCS adapter using `Dockefile.fenics-adapter` file.
+  We install FEniCS, together with the FEniCS adapter using `Dockerfile.fenics-adapter` file.

 All adapters are built using user `precice` with `gid` and `uid` equal to 1000 and of `precice` group.
 As a last building stage they create folder for the file system volume mapping in